HibaKob/Raman_Manuscript_2023/README.md

 * ``image_analysis.py`` script contains the functions to identify fiducial markers, track them across consecutive frames, and compute full-field displacement results.
 * ``strain_analysis.py`` script contains the functions to divide the muscle sheet into a grid box and compute the average Green-Lagrange strain in each of these subdomains.

-For detailed information on the main functionalities contained in ``image_analysis.py`` and ``strain_analysis.py``, we refer the interested user to the main GitHub repository from which this current one is adapted: [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute)
+For detailed information on the main functionalities contained in ``image_analysis.py`` and ``strain_analysis.py``, we refer the interested user to the main GitHub repository from which this current one is adapted: [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute) and the accompanying manuscripty (link forthcoming)

 ## Running the code